neilkimmett/NKToggleOverlayButton/README.md

 ```
 to add the required files to your workspace.

-#### Manually
-* Drag the `NKToggleOverlayButton` folder into your project
-* `#import "NKToggleOverlayButton.h"`

 ## How to use

 Example usage can be found in the demo project.
 If you're using CocoaPods 0.29 (or more recent) you can `pod try NKToggleOverlayButton` to check out the project temporarily and have a play.

-N.B. `NKToggleOverlayButton` uses ARC.
-If your project does not use ARC add the `-fobjc-arc` compiler flag to all the files from this project (in your project settings click "Build Phases" at the top, then expand the "Compile Sources" section)

 ``` objective-c